sanjana-srivastava/Projects/optimal_docking/README.md

 Comparative Analysis: Compares the performance of the LQR controller with other methods, such as sliding mode control, for spacecraft docking.

 ## Authors
-Derald Madson III
+Derald Madson III,
-Andrew Pelster
+Andrew Pelster,
 Sanjana Srivastava

 ## Acknowledgments